 After several years of work, the Spanish were able to reclaim about half of the contents from the Santa Margarita.
 Officials used the extremely dangerous method of a lowering slaves underwater in a diving bell.
 This solution uses a principle similar to submerging an empty cup, upside down, into the water which leaves an air bubble inside.
 It was within this limited space that the slave could breath while looking through a window in the side of the bell in search of treasure.
 These haphazard efforts were both immoral and, ultimately, ineffective because the Spanish government was forced to borrow funds to support their efforts in the Thirty Years’ War.

-Meanwhile, they never reached the site of the Atocha.
+Meanwhile, they never reached the site of the Atocha shipwreck.
 Then, in 1969, a group of American treasure hunters took up an expedition that would rewrite history.

 For sixteen years they combed the ocean floor.
 Finally, in July of 1985 they found the Atocha.
-The coins resting within the sunken ship were mostly gold and silver and were minted between 1598 and 1621.
+The Nuestra Señora de Atocha treasure consisted of mostly gold and silver coins minted between 1598 and 1621.
 The find was so valuable that the state of Florida took legal action to claim what they believed was, in part, their property.
 The state demanded 25% of the find.